Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 pitch_1.stop()
 ```

-## More about ESI sound module format
+## More about MDI sound module format

-ESI is a sound module format invented by myself to pack a folder of audio files (and maybe with a settings file) into a single
+MDI is a sound module format invented by myself to pack a folder of audio files (and maybe with a settings file) into a single
 binary file that is more convenient to operate and store.
-The name of ESI stands for Easy Sampler Instrument.
+The name of MDI stands for Musicpy Daw Instrument.
-Easy sampler is one of my other projects, which is a whole music sampler and tracker (or you can call it a simple DAW) that is fully
+Musicpy daw is one of my other projects, which is a whole music daw and tracker (or you can call it a simple DAW) that is fully
 compatible with musicpy.
-You can use easy sampler to load sound modules and make music with musicpy, export audio files with various of
+You can use musicpy daw to load sound modules and make music with musicpy, export audio files with various of
 audio file formats.
-Easy sampler has GUI, so you can make music with musicpy and some helps from GUI.
-This project is on github (click [here](https://github.com/Rainbow-Dreamer/easy-sampler)), you could add a star or fork if you like it.
+Musicpy daw has GUI, so you can make music with musicpy and some helps from GUI.
+This project is on github (click [here](https://github.com/Rainbow-Dreamer/musicpy-daw)), you could add a star or fork if you like it.

-In fact, the musicpy sampler module is a porting of easy sampler in musicpy.
-I firstly finished the development of easy sampler, and then
+In fact, the musicpy daw module is a porting of musicpy daw in musicpy.
+I firstly finished the development of musicpy daw, and then
-port the functionalities of easy sampler to musicpy, which results in a new module in musicpy called musicpy sampler.
-So musicpy sampler module
+port the functionalities of musicpy daw to musicpy, which results in a new module in musicpy called musicpy daw.
+So musicpy daw module
-is essentially a non-GUI version of easy sampler.
-I almost port all of the functionalities of easy sampler to the musicpy sampler module,
+is essentially a non-GUI version of musicpy daw.
+I almost port all of the functionalities of musicpy daw to the musicpy daw module,
-so easy sampler and the musicpy sampler module share almost the same set of functionalities.
-As the name of ESI, this sound module format comes
+so musicpy daw and the musicpy daw module share almost the same set of functionalities.
+As the name of MDI, this sound module format comes
-from easy sampler, you can make, load and unzip ESI files in easy sampler.
+from musicpy daw, you can make, load and unzip MDI files in musicpy daw.

-You can use `make_esi` function to make ESI sound modules from a folder of audio files.
-Each time you make an ESI file from a folder of audio files, you will have an ESI file generated at the current file path.
-The ESI files contain information for unzipping sound modules files, so it could be used independently.
+You can use `make_mdi` function to make MDI sound modules from a folder of audio files.
+Each time you make an MDI file from a folder of audio files, you will have an MDI file generated at the current file path.
+The MDI files contain information for unzipping sound modules files, so it could be used independently.

-Besides audio files, you can also add a settings file in the folder to make ESI file, which is a text file (.txt) of some informations to set the mappings of the sound module's dictionary of a channel.
+Besides audio files, you can also add a settings file in the folder to make MDI file, which is a text file (.txt) of some informations to set the mappings of the sound module's dictionary of a channel.
 The format is very simple, you write a change of mappings with `pitch,value` on each line, note that the whitespaces will be counted into pitch and
 value, so it is recommended to not add any whitespaces in each line.